-Garret Epps is the Legal Affairs Editor of the Washington Monthly and a professor of law emeritus at the University of Baltimore.
-He is the author of American Epic: Reading the U.S. Constitution and four other books about the Constitution.
+Garrett Epps is legal affairs editor of the Washington Monthly.
+He has taught constitutional law at American University, the University of Baltimore, Boston College, Duke, and the University of Oregon.
+He is the author of American Epic: Reading the U.S. Constitution.

 Rep. Lauren Boebert and other members of the shoot-’em-up caucus think they have an unfettered right to pack heat in the Capitol and even in the House and Senate chambers.
 They don’t.
 Here’s why.

 A primer on Section 3, the Constitutional words everyone is talking about.